-Thirty one percent or more of your grade for the course is based on your development of these specimen collection skills, using tally documentation of successful, unaided collections.
-To complete the course you must document a minimum of ten (10) venipunctures and five (5) skin punctures (finger sticks).
+Thirty-one percent or more of your grade for the course is based on your development of these specimen collection skills, using a tally documentation of successful, unaided collections.
+To complete the course, you must document a minimum of ten (10) successful venipunctures and five (5) successful skin punctures (finger sticks).
 Venipuncture collections may be either syringe or vacuum system.
-If you have access to a training arm, it is suggested that you do practice sticks.
+If you have access to a training arm, it is suggested that you do practice sticking.

-Upon successful completion of the Phlebotomy course with a 70% or more and a recommendation from your Cooperative Lab instructor(s) you will be allowed to enroll in the phlebotomy clinical practicum if you so choose.
+Upon successful completion of the Phlebotomy course with a 70% or more and a recommendation from your Cooperative Lab instructor(s) you will be enrolled in the phlebotomy clinical practicum if you so choose.
+Notification of Program Director required.
 Upon successful completion of the clinical practicum you are eligible to take a national phlebotomy certification exam, if you so choose.